May 16, 2016

 “What’s with the sign?”
 I asked.
 The old guy sighed without looking up.
-I waited for a few seconds but he appeared to be totally absorbed in the perusal of a thick product catalog.
+I waited for a few seconds but he appeared to be totally absorbed in the perusal of a thick product catalogue.

-“Which part of it don’t you understand, kid?” he grunted with a well-practiced, jaded sarcasm, still refusing to even look at me, his stubby fingers pinning down a pair of the directory’s biblically thin pages with an unkind precision.
+“Which part of it don’t you understand, kid?” he grunted with a well-practised, jaded sarcasm, still refusing to even look at me, his stubby fingers pinning down a pair of the directory’s biblically thin pages with an unkind precision.
 I glanced about the store.
 There was nobody else around.